How to apply

 Please note, at the initial stage of your application we will accept electronic copies of your official transcripts.
 If your application is successful we will require you to send us the original hard copies before a final offer of place is made.

-We accept attachments in doc, docx, pdf and jpeg formats only.
+We accept attachments in doc, pdf and jpeg formats only.
 Please make sure all attachments are less than 1MB in size (the smaller the better) and filenames are no longer than 32 characters containing only English letters and/or numbers, otherwise, depending on your internet connection speed, you might not be able to complete your application and will need to re-apply.